webondevices/webondevices/content/posts/20-04-2018/index.md

  - If line is on the right side: turn left!
  - If line is in the centre: go straight on!

- In the final version of the Arduino sketch, witch also takes some the edge cases into consideration, the motor drive functions are also called to take action on the car:
+ In the final version of the Arduino sketch, witch also takes some the edge cases into consideration, the motor drive functions are also called to take action:

 ``` c
 int left = digitalRead(lft);